jaredkosanovic/no-headwind/content/post/bike-non-stop-2021/part-4-council-bluffs-through-indiana.md

 I had learned of Rebecca earlier that year and she was one of my motivators for doing this trip.
 Rebecca's movie [Blood Road](https://www.redbull.com/us-en/films/blood-road) was very inspirational to me.
 It was a great story of her father's experience and plane crash in the Vietnam War, told through an intense biking challenge while detailing the history of the war.
-I learned more than I ever had about the Vietnam War, a war my own father was also serving in through the Air Force around the same time.
+I learned more than I ever had about the Vietnam War watching Blood Road, a war my own father was also serving in with the Air Force around the same time.

 Thank you Judy for the mental boost that day, and Rebecca for the inspiration!